alexskr/documentation/docs/administration-guide/ontologies/managing_ontologies.md

 There is no user interface to perform this task.
-Categories and groups can be added using a console after logging into the Appliance as the ontoportal user.
+Categories and groups can be added using a console after logging into the Appliance as the op-admin user.

 use ncbo_cron rake task:
 ```
-cd /srv/ontoportal/ncbo_cron
+cd /opt/ontoportal/ncbo_cron
 bundle exec rake group:create['UMLS','Unified Medical Language System']
 ```
 or use ncbo_cron console:

 ```
-cd /srv/ontoportal/ncbo_cron
+cd /opt/ontoportal/ncbo_cron
 bin/ncbo_cron --console
 # once in the ruby console:
 category = LinkedData::Models::Category.new